 Cost per Person Sharing: Gorilla pre-trip $7000 US Dollars.
 Single supplement is $650 Kenya Safari $9000 US Dollars.
 Single suplement is $1500

 Terms and conditions: All payments are non-refundable.
 Medical evacuation insurance is mandatory.

 This includes: 1.
-Accommodation at Ole Sereni, Acacia/Mara House and Tangulia Mara Camp as stated above.
+Accommodation at Ole Sereni, Acacia/Mara House and Tangulia Mara Camp as stated aboveas well as Virunga Lodge on Gorilla extension.
 2. Dayroom use on the 24th of September at Four Points by Sheraton Nairobi Airport 3.
-Park and conservancy Entrance fees.
+Park and conservancy Entrance fees, as well as One gorilla permit for September 12.
+Additional permits available for additional cost.
 4. Meals: All Meals beginning with breakfast on the 15th included except dinner on the 15th.
-5. All airport and airstrip transfer in Nairobi and Masai Mara Game Reserve.
-6. Transfer from Tangulia Mara Camp to Mara/Acacia House on the 19th of September 7.
-Bottled water in Nairobi and also on Safari 8.
+All meals beginning with Lunch on the 11th except dinner on the 14th for the gorilla extension..
+5. All airport and airstrip transfer in Nairobi and Masai Mara Game Reserve, as well as all transfers on the gorilla extension.
+6. Transfer from Tangulia Mara Camp to Mara/Acacia House on the 19th of September.
+7. Bottled water in Nairobi and also on Safari 8.
 Flying Doctor Services 9.
 Internal domestic flight (Nairobi – Masai Mara – Nairobi on the dates indicated) 10.
 Nairobi Tour (Private visit to Daphne Sheldrick/ Karen Blixen Museum/ Giraffe centre)